glasnt/badge-receiver/README.md

 For any Cloud Build job that is run on the project in which this project is deployed, a number of badges will be created:

- * Any Tags from the cloudbuild.yaml
+ * Any tags from the cloudbuild.yaml
- * Any Substitutions from the declared list
+ * Any substitutions from the declared list (see `SUBS` variable)

 The badge will be created from the output of [shields.io](https://shields.io/#your-badge):